mammothbane/leamin/_posts/2018-07-28-first-session.md

 > Blok de rode, inbush trabelers, ete dis noate wunse yu rede it.

-Zelvar [check] interrogates the party's new prisoner, demanding to know who gave him his orders.
+Zelvar interrogates the party's new prisoner, demanding to know who gave him his orders.
 After some persuading, the goblin reveals that he works for 'Numlash', who Henri reveals (after a moment of intense focus) to be Numlash the Irritable, the leader of a troop of goblins who have been harassing travelers in the area for some time.
 The group resolves to keep the prisoner around, hoping that he will be of use as a hostage or source of further information.